![]() |

 wild animals like wolves will avert their eyes when spotted,

-dogs and cats readily return our gaze, and with Click √ on book covers to order from Amazon.com Illustration: Christopher Silas Neal |
+at us.”
+Click √ on book covers to order from Amazon.com Illustration: Christopher Silas Neal |

 Regardless of whether you choose a dog or a cat, if you work a lot, Kasanoff has a piece of adoption advice.
 "Really, really old dogs," he says.
 "Seriously.
 Go to the pound and adopt a nine or 10-year-old dog no one else wants."